 - Updates are good!
 Updating and editing content you’ve already published on your blog is excellent for SEO.
 It’s actually a very routine task for bloggers

-- It takes a long time for content to rank well (make the first page of Google).
-Even for SEO professionals, the estimate is it takes at least 1 year
+- It takes a long time for content to rank well (make the first page of Google), even for SEO professionals.

 - Links are good.
 From my coaching clients, I often hear sentiments like “I was afraid to link to my other blog post or write too much.”
 Keep it coming!
 Adding internal website links is a positive thing because it positions you as an authority.
 You can even use plugins to help you do this automatically